Women exercise right to fight in Singapore

 “But it was a hell of a lot more than I made for my first three amateur fights because I got nothing.
 I was just happy I was getting anything from doing MMA after doing it without making a penny.”

 “Absolutely.
-And it’s not just about pay, fighters want to fight on ONE FC because we are an organization that treats them very, very well,” he told Reuters.
+And it’s not just about pay, fighters want to fight on ONE FC because we are an organisation that treats them very, very well,” he told Reuters.

 “The contracts include not only guaranteed fees but a win bonus, flights, accommodation for them and however many cornermen they want to bring in.”